-- 96% of their law school graduates are employed or engaged in further study six months after leaving (DLHE Survey Undergraduate results 2012-13).
+- 97% of Nottingham Trent graduates are in employment or further study just six months after graduating.

 - Nottingham Trent was awarded University of the Year by Times Higher Education Awards, December 2017.

 - NTU is the first UK university to be awarded the Purple Flag for its night-time culture and for promoting the safety of students and visitors.

 - NTU was awarded the highest national honour for a UK university – a Queen’s Anniversary Prize for Higher and Further Education.

 - The Rt Hon Lord Bingham of Cornhill KG PC – Master of the Rolls (1992-96) and Lord Chief Justice (1996-2000).